DexterJohnson01/DexterJohnson01/README.md

 - 👋 Hi, I’m @DexterJohnson01
-- 👀 I’m interested in working with electric vehicles
+- 👀 I’m interested in working on electric vehicles
 - 🌱 I’m currently learning B.tech Mechanical engineering with automobile specialisation final ear
 - 💞️ I’m looking to collaborate on advancment of electric vehicles
 - 📫 How to reach me email id-dexterjohnson354@gmail.com